 So, if you’re moving to the cloud, you have two options: you can let that investment go to waste, or you can modernize your customizations and applications, and get them ready for the cloud.

 Many organizations live in fear of a content migration until they realize there are external parties that can relieve much of the burden.
 They can help you plan and prepare, help organize your content at both the source and destination, and minimize risk to make the process much easier.
-At Rencore, we developed Rencore for Modernization under the Rencore Platform to make the same true for SharePoint customizations and applications.
-Our unique tool can cover the entirety of your customization and application migration in just five steps:
+At Rencore, we developed a tool that can create your migration roadmap within a day.
+Rencore Migration optimizes migration project planning with a tool-based, automated farm inventory, assessment of technologies, SharePoint migration best practices, and an action plan determining what should be migrated – here’s how:

-First you select which customizations and applications you would like to include in your analysis, then you run an analysis with the Rencore Platform.
-A report is then generated on your SharePoint solutions.
+Rencore Migration performs and an automated inventory of your SharePoint environment.
+It discovers applications ranging from scripts, forms, and workflows to applications built by professional developers.
 You are then provided with a comprehensive summary, including complexity, dependencies and expected effort to migrate to SharePoint, so you can plan next steps.